vroxaid/Project_DSK/README.md

 ## Aine Seblos
 ![only applicable when happy](/seblos.gif)
 Hello!
 My name is Aine but I'd rather be called ion because I only got my ion him(joke lang sir :>).
-I like watching movies especially from Disney and also listen to music.
+I like watching movies especially from Disney and also listening to rnb music.
 ## Sang Jin Kim
 ![Me after seeing my grades](/Kim.jpg)